 These results confirmed the facilitation effect of positive moral valence on the perceptual matching task.
 This pattern of results mimic prior results demonstrating self-bias effect on perceptual matching (Sui et al., 2012) and in line with previous studies that indirect learning of other’s moral reputation do have influence on our subsequence behavior (Fouragnan et al., 2013).

-Combine the experiment 1a and 1b, it is clear that the facilitation effect of positive moral labels could not be explained by the familiarity of the labels used in the experiment (see table 1b-1).
+Combine the experiment 1a and 1b, the facilitation effect of positive moral labels could not be explained by the familiarity of the labels used in the experiment (see table 1b-1).

 One might argue that this facilitation effect of positive moral valence was caused by participants different expectation about the label, even three types of matched trials have the same probability.
 To test the effect of expectation, we conducted experiment 2, in which label-shape pair were presented in a sequential way: each trial the labels were presented first and then the shapes.